 Seasonal Horticulture Internship

 Queens Botanical Garden (QBG) is a private non-profit cultural institution located on 39 acres of New York City public land in Flushing, New York.
-The Garden serves approximately 250,000 visitors each year; a visitor survey revealed that over 75% of all visitors speak a language other than English at home.
-This astounding fact underscores the importance of the Garden’s mission and the challenges and opportunities it faces daily in creating programs, exhibits and landscapes that serve the needs of people living in and visiting one of the most ethnically diverse county in the nation.
-The Garden has committed itself to addressing the complex and ever-changing needs of its diverse community and to being the place where people, plants and cultures meet.
+In FY19, the Garden served over 263,000 visitors, including 34,856 schoolchildren.
+A recently completed visitor survey reveals that 45% of visitors speak a language other than English at home.
+This fact underscores the importance of the mission and the challenges and opportunities QBG faces daily in creating programs, exhibits and landscapes that serve the needs of people who live in and visit one of the most ethnically diverse counties in the nation.
+The Garden has committed itself to addressing the complex and ever changing needs of its diverse community and to being the place where people, plants and cultures meet.

 In addition to assisting with gardening work for QBG as a whole, interns will have the opportunity to assist with the following based on their training and interests: